peass-ng/PEASS-ng/linPEAS/README.md

 **The color filtering is not available in the one-liner** (the lists are too big)

-This one-liner is deprecated (I am not going to update it more), but it could be useful in some cases so it will remain here:
+This one-liner is deprecated (I'm not going to update it any more), but it could be useful in some cases so it will remain here.

-The default file where all the data is recorded is: */tmp/linPE* (you can change it at the beginning of the script)
+The default file where all the data is stored is: */tmp/linPE* (you can change it at the beginning of the script)

 ```sh